infojunkie/ireal-musicxml/demo/cli/README.md

-# ireal2musicxml
+# ireal-musicxml

 CLI tool to convert an iReal Pro playlist or `ireal://` URI to MusicXML files.

 # Usage

-`node ireal2musicxml.js /path/to/playlist.html`
+`node ireal-musicxml.js /path/to/playlist.html /path/to/output`

 or

-`node ireal2musicxml.js ireal://...`

-MusicXML files are generated in the current directory.
+`node ireal-musicxml.js ireal://... /path/to/output`